antoniosignore/client_credentials/README.md

     mvn site

 The resulting web site is under target/site/index.html

-Can it go to production: of course not as long it has not been gone through appropriate dev-qa.
+# CURL test

+In order to validate the solution you can run the following curls.

+To be able to execute the CURLs you need to start the web application.
+There are several ways to do it:

+a.

-### GET /risk
+### POST /api/v1.0/risk

-    curl -X GET -H "Accept: application/json" http://localhost:8080/test/api/v1.0/risk
+    curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" http://localhost:8080/test/api/v1.0/risk

-#### response
+#### expected response

+Expected result is an unauthorized response being the /api/v1.0 endpoint protected:

     {
     	"error": "unauthorized",